boothresearch/git-basics/README.md

     ```

  1. [Create a Pull Request](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/creating-a-pull-request).
  1. [Merge the PR](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/merging-a-pull-request).
-You're given a few strategies to choose from on how to do so; choose [Rebase and merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#rebase-and-merge-your-pull-request-commits).
+You're given a few strategies to choose from on how to do so; choose [Squash and merge](https://docs.github.com/en/github/collaborating-with-issues-and-pull-requests/about-pull-request-merges#squash-and-merge-your-pull-request-commits).
+This will combine all of your work-in-progress commits into just one commit; now's your chance to craft an informative Git commit for posterity.
  1. Switch back to `master` on your machine and fetch the merged version:

     ```